mjfrigaard/sharing-your-work/manuscript/00intro.md

 > "**Toolchain:** A set of tools for creating *data products*, often used in sequence so that the output of one tool comprises the input of the next."

-That last point is important--this toolchain expects you have.
+That last point is important--this toolchain expects you will have an output from one tool (i.e. a data set) that serves as an input into another (visualizations, graphs, statistical analysis, etc.).

 You might also be wondering what we mean by *data product*, and we'll use the definition from [Brian Caffo](https://leanpub.com/ddp),

 > "A *data product* is the production output of a data analysis."